 Rt Revd Roger Morris, Bishop of Colchester, tel 01206 576648, email email@example.com

 Deaf and Blind

 The chaplaincy team consists of one full-time and six honorary chaplains who all communicate in British sign language (BSL).
-Revd Denis Huntley (pictured above) is the Diocesan Chaplain for Deaf & Deafblind people.
+Revd Stephanie Gillingham is the lead Minister for deaf church in the Diocese of Chelmsford.

 Schools, colleges and universities can be challenging environments for both students and teachers.
 As well as having the pressures of study to cope with, students in tertiary education often have to balance these pressures with commitments to jobs.
 Changes in education provision create particular pressures for teachers.

 Chaplaincy services are provided at School, College (FE) and University levels.

 Revd Jackie-Dee Thornton tel 01245 604223, email email@example.com